Archived Blogs from Psychology, Philosophy and Real Life

 I would like to hear about your experience.
 Have there been times in your life when you have made a major revision to how you view a part of your experience?
 Do you know what brought it about or was it less conscious than this?
 What helped you make the change?
 Were there things that hindered you updating your template?
 I look forward to hearing from you in the comments.

-4 Responses (One Discussion Thread) to “The Baggage of Experience”
+4 Comments (One Discussion Thread) on “The Baggage of Experience”